The first 2018 mini-series will encompass two separate plots.

 The unit are then joined by special forces on the Guatemalan/Belize border on a separate mission where a couple of soldiers get lost in the jungle.
 “There are drug runners working that border and smuggling the drugs across it so they’re in a dangerous situation – there are people who would kill them given half the chance because they feel they might have rumbled their drug routes,” explains Grounds.

 Yes, one pretty major one, actually.
 Elvis’s replacement is a bloke named Bones who heads up his old special forces unit when it comes to the rescue of 2 Section.
-And while we’re not allowed to report who is playing him, we will say the actor in question is rather easy on the eye.
+Actor Olly Rix has described him as ” abrasive, brash and yet highly competent as a soldier”.
+Read more about the cast here.

 What about Rab – is he ok?